swo/16s-book/manuscript/sec03.md

 Dereplication has one practical question associated with it:

 -   How many times does a sequence have to appear for me to believe it?
-    There is a whole literature about “denoising” reads, essentially inferring which reads are the result of sequencing error and which ones are real sequences from rare bacteria.
-In most data sets, there is a “long tail” of sequences: there are a few abundant sequences and many rare sequences.
-It’s common to simply drop sequences that appear only once in the data set.
+    There is a whole literature about "denoising" reads, essentially inferring which reads are the result of sequencing error and which ones are real sequences from rare bacteria.
+In most data sets, there is a "long tail" of sequences: there are a few abundant sequences and many rare sequences.
+It's common to simply drop sequences that appear only once in the data set.
 This is a hack that does some simple denoising and reduces the size of the resulting data.

-### Chimera removal (or “slaying”)
+### Chimera removal (or "slaying")

 As mentioned early on, PCR can produce chimeric sequences.
 Depending on your choices about OTU calling, you may want to remove chimeras after